-Through the bars I see Anne Murray parked in the dark confines of a storage room.
+Through the bars, I see my scooter parked in the dark confines of a storage room.
 She has a brace tied to her wheel and a tag wrapped around neck.
 A series of events that could only happen in rural Africa have left Anne imprisoned.
-Only a case of bad luck could have me on the 1500h train to Franceville without her.
+Only a case of bad luck could have me on the 1500h train from Lope to Franceville without her.

 The sliding doors to the navy blue train pop open and a handful of people step off into the heat of Gabonese afternoon sun.
 I take their place inside the crisp air-conditioned train car and lug my backpack to my seat: number 65.